HetulM/RHSN/README.md

 1. Visit https://rhsn.herokuapp.com/

-2. To sign in as an admin user, an account has been created for you which is set to an admin user.
-    The details are:
-    Username: example123@example.com
-    Password: T3stAdmin123

-3. To sign in as a regular user, a different account has been created.
+2. Create an account or use the account created for testing below:
     The details are:
     Username: test@example.com
     Password: T3stPassword123